JakubD-AVX/aviatrix-route-approval-check-python-script/README.md

 EMAIL_PASSWORD = "your-email-application-password"
 RECEIVER_EMAIL = "your-receiver-email-address"```

-Please keep in mind that scrip only works for **Aviatrix Transit Gateways** that have "BGP Route Approval" feature enabled in **Connection-Mode**.
 ## Usage Example
 Please be ware that you must pass the name of the Aviatrix Transit Gateway when executing the script.
 Example: